Casinomeister’s Philosophy and Mission Statement

 How does one get out of the pit?

 It depends on the situation.
-Sometimes it’s a matter of changing one’s terms and conditions, or switching software providers, or something that is clear and explicit.
-If it’s a situation of unethical behavior, then that’s not so simple.
-My experience with dealing with rogue behaviour has illustrated that a leopard doesn’t change it’s spots.
+Sometimes it’s a matter of changing one’s terms and conditions or switching software providers or something that is clear and explicit.
+If it’s a situation of unethical behaviour, then that’s not so simple.
+My experience with dealing with rogue behaviour has illustrated that a leopard doesn’t change its spots.
 When a casino has an ethically challenged management or business approach, then this is something that rarely changes.
 Ethics are the foundations of a business; if there is something rotten in the cellar, the whole building stinks.
 These companies usually find themselves permanent residents of the pit.

 The “Bumblings, Blunders and Negligence” section is reserved for casinos that either screw-up something fierce or are negligent by failing to protect their players from software bugs, stolen databases, or commit other acts of serious stupidity.
 In the military it’s called “dereliction of duty” and is punishable by massive pushups, water-boarding, or burning shitters.
 This is the list:

 |Gambling Federation||Gambling Federation||Belize||Use of Malware|

 |Top Game||Top Game||Israel/Costa Rica||CSR on crack and other malfunctions|

 There are certain software providers that either has funkified software that cheats, or they have a “hands-off” approach to their licensees, allowing the casino to do whatever they please.

 |BLR Technologies||Panama||Rigged Software|